 A re-build will require a serious review of how the new lodge will interact with the surrounding land and the flora and fauna.

-Yes, I have a small amount of regret I haven’t spent more time exploring this area until now.
+Yes, I regret not spending more time exploring this area until now.
 And this devastating bushfire has meant I will have to forestall my intentions to return to stay at Binna Burra Lodge.
-But once they’re back on their feet and open for business, I will be making a regular pilgrimage to this special part of the world.
+But once they’re back on their feet and open for business, I will be making a regular pilgrimage to this special part of southeast Queensland.

 Not that I need my arm twisted!

-Huge thanks to Life’s an Adventure for getting me out and into this magical part of Queensland.
+Huge thanks to Life’s an Adventure for providing me with this opportunity.